 Built into Arizona law, grandparents have certain rights toward their grandchildren.

-Court involvement can be difficult for those familiar with the system, and nearly impossible for those who are not.
-Our firm is committed to ensuring that grandparents are able to get the help they need to maintain contact with their grandchildren, and obtain placement or legal custody when necessary.
-We have significant experience in this area in both the family and juvenile courts.
+At Stuart & Blackwell, we are committed to ensuring that grandparents get the help they need to maintain contact with their grandchildren and obtain placement or legal custody when necessary.

 It’s no surprise that grandparents can play a pivotal role in a child’s life, and it can be heartbreaking when they are denied access to their grandchildren.